killer0071234/ha-hiq/README.md

 2. Go to HACS "Integrations >" section
 3. In the lower right click "+ Explore & Download repositories"
 4. Search for "HIQ" and add it
-   - HA Restart is not needed since it is configured in UI config flow
+5. Restart Home Assistant
-5. In the Home Assistant (HA) UI go to "Configuration"
+6. In the Home Assistant (HA) UI go to "Configuration"
-6. Click "Integrations"
+7. Click "Integrations"
-7. Click "+ Add Integration"
+8. Click "+ Add Integration"
-8. Search for "HIQ"
+9. Search for "HIQ"

 ### Manual